shellscape/postcss-values-parser/docs/Func.md

 Type: `String`<br>

-A `String` representation of the body of the function, between parenthesis, including the parenthesis characters.
-This value will be parsed and the result placed into the `nodes` property.
-This value should be considered only a snapshot for reference.
-To manipulate function parameters, please leverage the `Container.nodes` property.
+A `String` representation of the function parameters.
+This property is initialized as an empty string and should be considered a placeholder.
+The actual function parameters are parsed and stored as child nodes in the `nodes` property.
+To access function parameters, use the `Container.nodes` property.

 ### `type`